Nonprofit Visa Sponsorship Jobs in Michigan

 Which nonprofit companies sponsor visas in Michigan?

 Major Michigan nonprofit visa sponsors include United Way for Southeastern Michigan, Goodwill Industries of Greater Detroit, Michigan Medicine Foundation, Henry Ford Health Foundation, and Beaumont Health Foundation.
-University-affiliated nonprofits like University of Michigan's Institute for Social Research and Wayne State University's community programs also frequently sponsor H-1B and J-1 visas for research and program management roles.
+University-affiliated nonprofits like University of Michigan's Institute for Social Research and Wayne State University's community programs also frequently sponsor H-1B visa and J-1 visas for research and program management roles.

 How to find nonprofit visa sponsorship jobs in Michigan?